A struggle for democracy!

 Until the advent of modern neuroscience, ‘free will’ used to be a theological and a metaphysical concept, debated with little

 reference to brain function.
-Today, with ever increasing understanding of neurons, circuits and cognition, this concept has
+Today, with ever increasing understanding of neurons, circuits and cognition, this concept has become

-support, empirical or intellectual.
+empirical or intellectual.

 ‘Free will’ is a biological property.
 ‘Free will’ becomes a quantitative trait.
-More and more evidence, recently from studies of
+More and more evidence, recently from studies of flies,

-organisms consists in being unpredictable for competitors, prey or predators.
+consists in being unpredictable for competitors, prey or predators.

 Our world is not deterministic, not even in the macroscopic world.
 Quantum mechanics provides objective chance as a trace